 Your kitchen could be emitting dangerous levels of carbon monoxide, a gas that can cause serious illnesses and potentially death.
 It’s important you install a commercial model, as it will have better detection than a domestic model.

-Looking for gas safe registered engineers?
+Looking for gas safe registered engineers or a gas installation for your commercial kitchen?
 Gardiff are Gas Safe Certified No.524575.
 We can make sure your gas equipment is compliant with all necessary regulations, install new equipment and conduct repairs to gas appliances.
 Contact us to get your gas safety quote.